 Encouraging early disclosure of genuine concerns should be the key aim of a whistleblowing policy.
 All organisations face the risk of things going wrong from time to time.
 Effective whistleblowing strategies are critical to uncovering unethical conduct which would impact the honesty and integrity of a business.
 These should be at the heart of the investigation and outcome.

-If you are an employer and would like to discuss the obligations and considerations for your employees regarding whistleblowing in the workplace, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Emma Bartlett or Associate Harriet Riddick, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are an employer and would like to discuss the obligations and considerations for your employees regarding whistleblowing in the workplace, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Emma Bartlett who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.